U.S. Congress to vote on stopgap funding bill as COVID-19 aid talks continue

 Lawmakers enacted $3 trillion in aid earlier this year but have not been able to agree on fresh relief since April.

-Reporting by David Morgan and Susan Cornwell; Additional reporting by Lisa Lambert and David Lawder; Editing by Scott Malone, Rosalba O’Brien, Peter Cooney, Cynthia Osterman and Gerry Doyle
+Reporting by David Morgan and Susan Cornwell; Additional reporting by Lisa Lambert and David Lawder; Editing by Cynthia Osterman, Gerry Doyle and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.